 The course consists of 10 sessions, each with a half hour of video programming, problem-solving activities provided online and in a print guide, and interactive activities and demonstrations on the Web.
 Although each session includes suggested times for how long it may take to complete all of the required activities, these times are approximate.
 Some activities may take longer.
 You should allow at least two and a half hours for each session.
-The 10th session (choose video program 10, 11, or 12, depending on your grade level) explores ways to apply the concepts of number and operations you've learned in your own classroom.
+The 10th session (choose video program 10, 11, or 12, depending on your grade level) explores ways to apply the concepts of measurement you've learned in your own classroom.
 You should complete the sessions sequentially.

 Session 1.
-What Is a Number System?
+What Does It Mean To Measure?